 Right away it was apparent — this exterior makeover can go two ways — keep the vintage charm and maybe pep things up with color… or, go all the way modern.
 Anything in between might feel too much like a frankenhouse — and we wouldn’t want that to happen to Nicole’s charming Cape Cod.
-The photos of Nicole’s house reminded Pam of some of the retro illustrations of 1950’s dream houses that she’s featured before — where every detail has been accounted for and even the window treatments match when viewing the house from the street.

 It is important to note that both concepts only make cosmetic changes to the facade of Nicole’s home — which could easily be changed up again down the road.
 With the vintage dream home and the history of Nicole’s neighborhood in mind, the first concept was born.

 - Keep the white aluminum siding as it is — aluminum siding was marketed to be installed right over existing clapboard to keep the exterior the house low maintenance — no painting needed.
 The white is also very versatile and coordinates with many color schemes.

 - Use cues from what is already there — repair the idealistic white picket fence to once again nicely frame the yard.